hasura/learn-graphql/tutorials/backend/hasura-v3/tutorial-site/content/metadata/2-add-a-datasource.md

 responsible for interpreting work to be done on behalf of the Hasura Engine, using the native query language of the data source.

-Data connectors are available for a number of data sources, including PostgreSQL, MongoDB, ClickHouse, and more.
+Data connectors are available for a number of data sources, including PostgreSQL, ClickHouse, Qdrant, and more.
 You can learn more about them on the [Connector Hub](https://hasura.io/connectors).

 In this guide, we'll be using the `hasura/postgres` data connector to connect to a PostgreSQL database.